 United States of America

-Registration will open soon on the official workshop website.
+Registration is available online via the official workshop website.

 The International Society for Magnetic Resonance in Medicine designates this live activity for a preliminary maximum of 16.00* AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Abstracts are limited to one page in length (21.59 cm x 27.94 cm / 8.5″ x 11″), including all images, tables, graphs and references.
 Font size should be no smaller than 8 pt.

 The abstract should be formatted in one column, containing all of the following sections that answer the questions below:

 - Author list

 - Target audience: “Who will benefit from this information?”